 - More substantial than steel: This specially treated Aluminum can be even more potent than steel in most cases.
 All while they are significantly lightweight.

-- Resistant to corrosion: The thin layer of aluminium oxide makes the metal utterly resistant to deterioration and salt.
+- Resistant to corrosion: The thin layer of aluminum oxide makes the metal utterly resistant to deterioration and salt.
 This resistance to corrosion and salt reduces the maintenance efforts overall.

-- Naturally non-sticky: The aluminium-oxide layer formed during the anodization process makes the utensil made of anodized aluminium non-sticky.
+- Naturally non-sticky: The aluminum-oxide layer formed during the anodization process makes the utensil made of anodized aluminum non-sticky.